BPragun/MinorProject/README.md

-# Phishing Website Detection System
+# URL Phishing Detection System

 ## Overview
-The **Phishing Website Detection System** is a machine learning-based solution designed to identify potentially malicious URLs.
+The **URL Phishing Detection System** is a machine learning-based solution designed to identify potentially malicious URLs.
 It analyzes various URL features and predicts whether a given website is legitimate or a phishing attempt.
 The system is built using Python and incorporates a database for storing URL records and detection results.

 ## Features
 - Extracts key features from URLs for analysis.